Introduction

 Industrial dust collectors—including baghouse filters, cyclone separators, and electrostatic precipitators—are installed in conjunction with enclosed equipment to capture and remove airborne particles from ventilated air streams before discharge.
 Captured dust can often be reintegrated into aggregate product, recovering value from waste streams.

-Fabric filters (baghouses) demonstrate collection efficiencies exceeding 99.5% for fine respirable fractions including RCS, making them essential for meeting the 50 µg/m³ MSHA PEL.
-Cyclones handle coarser particles efficiently but struggle with sub-micron fractions, typically serving as precleaners upstream of baghouses rather than standalone controls.
+Well-maintained fabric filter systems routinely capture upwards of 99.9% of fine airborne particles, including respirable silica fractions.
+That level of performance makes them essential for meeting MSHA's PEL.
+Cyclones handle coarser particles efficiently but struggle with sub-micron fractions.
+They typically serve as precleaners upstream of baghouses rather than standalone controls.

 Dust collection systems represent a capital investment with ongoing filter maintenance costs, but they are typically required by regulators for enclosed processing areas and provide the most reliable path to MSHA compliance.